Lifecycle Callbacks

 Real-time alerting

-React to denials immediately instead of parsing audit logs after the fact:
+React to blocks immediately instead of parsing audit logs after the fact:

 from prometheus_client import Counter